chapel-lang/chapel/doc/rst/technotes/lifetimeChecking.rst

       // `borrow`s lifetime extends to the end of this block
       // because its lifetime matches `own`
     }

+    var global: owned SomeClass;
+    proc settingGlobal() {
+      var x = new owned SomeClass();
+      // lifetime of x extends for entire function body

+      global = x; // transfers the instance from x to global
+      // leaving x storing `nil`

+      // lifetime of `x` extends to here, but an attempt
+      // to use `x` would result in an error from
+      // compile-time nil checking.
     }
+  }

+Similarly to scopes, lifetimes may be contained within each other.
+Ultimately, a lifetime is just the scope of some variable, and so we can say that one lifetime is smaller or larger than another, just as we can say that a scope is smaller or larger than another scope.

 Example Errors
 ==============